 A limitation of the previous analyses is their vulnerability to genes that have a great change in expression levels between tumours and normal tissues which will dominate the signal of the phylostrata.
 We employed non-parametric gene-level tests to corroborate the association of the expression fold changes of genes and their ancientness.

 Wilcoxon tests were used to rank all genes by their fold change, and determine whether the genes of a certain phylostrata ranked significantly higher (were more upregulated) or lower than the rest of the genes.
 This method can be interpreted as test for enrichment of phylostrata with more positive or more negative fold changes, where the ranking metric to test for enrichment is the fold change.
-The use of Wilcoxon tests as a means to test for enrichment of sets has been previously used by other authors, but using the t-statistic as the ranking metric (Michaud et al., 2008).
+The use of Wilcoxon tests as a means of testing for enrichment of sets has been previously used by other authors, but using the t-statistic as the ranking metric (Michaud et al., 2008).

-The results for LUAD and BRCA samples broadly support the predictions made by the atavism hypothesis (Table V), as phylostrata 1 and 2 are positively enriched (their genes have very positive fold-changes), whereas post-metazoan phylostrata are negatively enriched (genes with less positive or negative log fold-changes).
+The results for LUAD and BRCA samples broadly support the predictions made by the atavism hypothesis (Table V), as phylostrata 1 and 2 are enriched for genes with positive fold-changes, whereas post-metazoan phylostrata are enriched for genes with less positive or negative log fold-changes.

 Contrary to the strong patterns obtained for LUAD and BRCA samples, only phylostratum 2 was enriched with upregulated genes and phylostratum 6 was enriched with genes with lower fold changes in HNSC.
 The KIRC samples did not follow the patterns observed in LUAD and BRCA, and suggested by HNSC samples.